Double Seduction Series, Book 3

 “Not bad for you.
 They can’t kill you.”
 She unknotted her hands from their death link in her lap and smoothed the wrinkles she’d made in her tan linen skirt.
 “They could easily kill me and hide the body where no one would ever find it.”

 Trey laughed and rubbed her leg.
 Beneath his white straw cowboy hat, his dark blue eyes sparkled.
 “You’ve met our parents.
 They’re good people.”
-He steered the big white truck over the bridge leading to the section where the ranch buildings sat.
+He steered the truck over the bridge leading to the section of the Silver Spur where the ranch buildings sat.
 Barns, sheds, huts, bunkhouses.
-All the important features of a western Texas cattle ranch.
+All the essential features of a western Texas cattle ranch.

 “Once they hear what you have to tell them…” She glanced at herself in the rearview mirror.
-Her green eyes were wide.
-Her heart beat a little faster when she saw her own fear.
+Her green eyes looked too wide.
+Her heart beat a little faster as she saw her own fear.
 Megan smoothed her long, wind-tangled black hair, wishing she’d brought a brush.
 She hated to talk to Patty and Derrick McGatlin looking like she’d just spent an hour tussling in bed with their two sons, even though she actually had.

 Did one of her men have a comb?
 Garret was a movie star.
 He had to have one on him.

 Before she could ask, he pointed out his window at a big, square single-level building.
 “That’s the dining hall and rec building for the ranch hands.”